thomas9t/spatial-econ-cnn/README.md

 Trained models are available here: [GoogleDrive](https://drive.google.com/drive/folders/1n8znM2_A3Q6RLhVRxgU1HBW8FG_g6ndY?usp=sharing).
 These trained weights may be used for transfer learning (e.g. using our weights to generate features from different imagery).

-## Phase (3) - Predictions

-Prediction files at the level of our large images can be accessed [here](insert link).
-Here we also share a version which has been geographically crosswalked to 2010 Census Blocks.
-The unique identifier for images is img_id, and for census blocks is gisjoin (as defined by NHGIS [here](https://www.nhgis.org/geographic-crosswalks)).

 # Instructions
 1. Download data